Company Logo - Home Link

 Also in the museum sculptures depicting the ten Virtues, including ones for Liberality, Self-Control, Modersty, and Disillusion.

-And for those who are not squeamish, there are two glass cases with the Anatomical Machines, skeletons with the arteriovenous system on display.
+And for those who are not squeamish, I recommend to see two glass cases with the Anatomical Machines, skeletons with the arteriovenous system on display.
 These date back to the mid-1700s.

 And of course, the chapel itself is quite stunning and worth the visit.